 including both Street Angel and Lucky Star with Borzage and the buoyant musical Sunny Side Up,

-enough to see Janet achieve the great success he always dreamed she would.
-She was in the midst
+to see Janet achieve the great success he always dreamed she would.
+She was in the midst of filming

-of filming a comedy called Two Girls Wanted when it happened and, as soon as Charlie heard the
+a comedy called Two Girls Wanted when it happened and, as soon as Charlie heard the news, he

-Award Ceremony.
-It was a small, quiet party with just the actors, directors and other film makers
+Ceremony.
+It was a small, quiet party with just the actors, directors and other film makers in

-in attendance.
+attendance.
 The winners were informed in advance that they'd won.
-They included Emile
+They included Emile Jannings

-Jannings for The Way of All Flesh and the war drama The Last Command.
-Frank Borzage won for
+for The Way of All Flesh and the war drama The Last Command.
+Frank Borzage won for Best

-Best Director for Seventh Heaven and Janet won the award for Best Actress for her work in
+Director for Seventh Heaven and Janet won the award for Best Actress for her work in Seventh

-Seventh Heaven, Sunrise and Street Angel.
-It was the first and only time an actress won for a body
+Heaven, Sunrise and Street Angel.
+It was the first and only time an actress won for a body of work,

 In September 1929, Janet married a San Francisco lawyer named Lydell Peck.
 He soon became an

 associate producer at Paramount Studios but, because of his controlling nature, Janet filed for